 Chattahoochee Tech currently has two commencement ceremonies each year.
 One is scheduled after the spring semester and one after the fall semester.
 To participate in the upcoming ceremony, please register on the commencement ceremony page.

-- Visit Chattahoocheetech.edu and click on Enrollment. - Click on Records Office. - On the left hand menu, click on Commencement Ceremony. - After reading the information, click on "Register Here!"
+- Visit the CTC home page and click on Enrollment. - Click on Records Office. - On the left hand menu, click on Commencement Ceremony. - After reading the information, click on "Register Here!"

 DegreeWorks